tgenovese/rcl_interfaces-release/type_description_interfaces/QUALITY_DECLARATION.md

 ## Testing [4]

-`builtin_interfaces` is a package providing strictly message and service definitions and therefore does not require associated tests and has no coverage or performance requirements.
+`type_description_interfaces` is a package providing strictly message and service definitions and therefore does not require associated tests and has no coverage or performance requirements.

 ## Dependencies [5]

 ### Direct Runtime ROS Dependencies [5.i]/[5.ii]

-`builtin_interfaces` has the following ROS dependencies, which are at **Quality Level 1**:
+`type_description_interfaces` has the following ROS dependencies, which are at **Quality Level 1**:
 * `rosidl_core_runtime`: [QUALITY DECLARATION](https://github.com/ros2/rosidl_core/tree/master/rosidl_core_runtime/QUALITY_DECLARATION.md)

 It has several "buildtool" dependencies, which do not affect the resulting quality of the package, because they do not contribute to the public library API.

 ### Direct Runtime Non-ROS Dependencies [5.iii]

-`builtin_interfaces` does not have any runtime non-ROS dependencies.
+`type_description_interfaces` does not have any runtime non-ROS dependencies.

 ## Platform Support [6]

-`builtin_interfaces` supports all of the tier 1 platforms as described in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers), and tests each change against all of them.
+`type_description_interfaces` supports all of the tier 1 platforms as described in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers), and tests each change against all of them.

 Currently nightly results can be seen here:
 * [linux-aarch64_release](https://ci.ros2.org/view/nightly/job/nightly_linux-aarch64_release/lastBuild/testReport/builtin_interfaces/)